thijssnelleman/automated-reproducibility/reviews/Edge-Based Graph Component Pooling.md

 ### General Experiment Questions

 The LLM has provided you with one or more experiments from your work.
-Is this the amount of hypothesis the same as the amount you specified?
+Is this amount of experiments the same as the amount you specified?

-Please write the amount of hypothesis you had for the study: []
+Please write the amount of experiments you had for the study: [1]

 If this amount does not overlap with the LLMs answer, feel free to specify reasons below;